 Are you sleeping enough to keep your body going?
-Because good sleep quality is essential so that your body could function properly.
+Because good sleep quality is essential so that your body can function properly.
 Poor sleep habits can affect many things about your health-your weight, your immune system, and in fact, how well your brain performs.

 But do you know sleep also plays a significant role in maintaining blood sugar levels (Glucose), which affects your chances of getting diabetes?
 Living with diabetes is challenging.
 Patients go through years of medication, insulin injections, and a whole range of restrictions on what they can and cannot eat in hopes of controlling their diabetes.

 All this is complex enough without adding Sleep Apnea to the mix.
-So let’s get into the blog and know more about diabetes and sleep, and how they revolve around each other.
+So let’s get into the blog and learn more about diabetes and sleep, and how they revolve around each other.

 Sleep Habits and habits